hashicorp/katakoda/terraform-organize-configuration-workshop/step1.md

 `index.html`.
 One bucket will be for your `dev` environment, and the other for `prod`.

-You may have noticed three variables being used in your configuration.
-These variables are defined in `variables.tf`{{open}}.
+Notice the three variables used in your configuration.
+Open `variables.tf`{{open}} and notice how these variables are declared with default values.

-The file `outputs.tf`{{open}} will output the website endpoints for these two buckets.
-You can use these values to visit the website and verify that your configuration was successfully deployed.
+Now open `outputs.tf`{{open}}, which will output the website endpoints for the two buckets once Terraform creates them.
+Later you will use these values to visit the website and verify that your configuration was successfully deployed.

 ## Apply Configuration